Galooshi/import-js/README.md

 "logLevel": "debug"
 ```

+The logfile is written to "importjs.log" in your operating system's default
+directory for temporary files. `importjsd` reports the log location when it
+starts.

 ## Local configuration (*deprecated*)

 _This way of configuring ImportJS is deprecated and will be removed in a future